dcunited001/dcunited001.github.io/_posts/2017-09-14-awareness-precipitates-from-order-out-of-chaos.md

 # [What is a Genetic Program?](#what-is-a-genetic-program)

-Genetic systems have spatially distributed state, where the state can be modeled as the binary presence or absence of some molecule in a given range of space for every point.
-Additional information is relavant to the system's mechanics, such as the molecule's physical orientation relative to adjacent molecules.
-Thus, these are also relevant to the spatially distributed state.
+Genetic systems have spatially distributed state.
+In a simplified framework, the state can be modeled as the binary presence or absence of some molecule over given ranges of space for every point.
+For more complex frameworks, additional information is relavant to the system's mechanics, such as the molecule's physical orientation relative to adjacent molecules.
 This state is similar to a program's closure -- the variables accessible to its total environment or scope.

 <a name="spatially-distributed-state-drives-the-frequency-of-events" />